Blue-tongued Lizard Blue Tongued Skink

 Blue Tongued Lizard Habitat Where Do the Blue Tongued Lizards Live?

-Blue-tongued lizards live in various habitats, including grasslands, woodlands, and forests in Australia, New Guinea, and Indonesia.
+Blue-tongued lizards live in grasslands, woodlands, and forests in Australia, New Guinea, and Indonesia.
 They prefer areas with plenty of hiding places, such as tall grass, low shrubs, logs, rocks, and leaf litter.
 They are often found in suburban gardens and parks.
 Blue-tongue lizards are territorial, living in a fixed area, usually about a hectare in size, and rarely venturing out of their territory.
 At night they seek shelter in logs, leaf litter, or other ground debris.
 They may also seek refuge in the abandoned burrow of another animal.

 Blue Tongued Lizard Diet What Do Blue Tongued Lizards Eat?

-Blue-tongued lizards are foraging omnivores, mostly scavenging in the wild for their food of insects, snails, slugs, baby snakes, fruits and berries.
+Blue-tongued lizards are foraging omnivores, mostly scavenging for insects, snails, slugs, baby snakes, fruits and berries.
 They use their eyesight and a unique adaptation known as the Jacobson's Organ on the roof of their mouth to help them detect their prey.
 With powerful jaws designed to crush hard-shelled creatures such as beetles and snails, they don't need to chew their meal and will simply chomp on their food before swallowing it whole.
+The blue-tongued lizard stores excess fat and water in its tail.
+So, the loss of its tail during lean times can result in its death by starvation.

 Blue Tongued Lizard Reproduction Blue Tongued Skink Babies